TheodoreHui/mtg-stocks/README.md

    - Use the notebooks in the `scripts/` folder to analyze and test the data.
    - Run `card_comp.py` and `card_sim.py` for specific analyses.

-## Contributing
-If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.
-Contributions are welcome!

-## License
-This project is licensed under [INSERT LICENSE NAME].
-See the LICENSE file for details.

-## Contact
-For questions or suggestions, please contact [Your Name or Project Maintainer's Email].